heroncenter/heroncenter.github.io/pages/spaces.md

 <br />
 <br />

-# Want to Book Our Spaces For Your Event?
+# Want to Book Our Spaces For Your Event or Program?

 Rentals are available for personal use and for public and or private services.
 Each space offers unique features for rentals.